PhucLeDio/social-app/README.md

 ## Getting Started

 First, run this command to install the dependencies:

 ```bash
 npm i
 ```

+Second, create a new .env folder and parse all the path

 Then, run this to start the project

 ```bash
 npm run dev
 ```